 All pupils are set homework and it is essential for their academic progress that this is completed fully and on time.
-The amount of homework will vary, but on average will increase from about one hour each evening in Year 7 to about an hour and a half in Year 9.
+The amount of homework will vary, but increases during the course of the school career.
 In Years 10 and 11, the demands of GCSE work are likely to increase the amount of homework considerably.